Date Approved: May 13 2014

 The Board expects fair, well-informed decision-making and objective exercise of duties throughout the School District.
 The ability of a person to make a decision or to carry out duties in the best interest of the School District is sometimes affected by other interests, personal or professional.
 A conflict of interest is a situation in which a person has a private or personal interest sufficient to appear to influence the objective exercise of his or her official duties and responsibilities.

 This Policy applies to trustees and employees.
-A private or personal interest refers to a person’s
+A private or personal interest refers to:

-All trustees and employees are responsible for managing conflict of interest situations, according to the Regulations, in order to ensure that workplace behaviour and decision-making are not influenced inappropriately by conflicting interests.
+All trustees and employees are responsible for managing conflict of interest situations, according to the Conflict of Interest Regulation, in order to ensure that workplace behaviour and decision-making are not influenced inappropriately by conflicting interests.